joseamadorg/mercado-shops-/README.txt

 You will receive the following message: "Plugin enabled." as a notice in your WordPress.

 == Frequently Asked Questions ==

+= What is Mercado Pago? =
+Please, take a look: https://vimeo.com/125253122

 = Any questions? =